Last week was a craft-making week.

 Update: I spent an afternoon dyeing kitchen towels with my friend Kayleigh, check out her recap + tutorial on A Beautiful Mess.

 What about you, what do like to do during your free time?
-Is there anything in particular you'd like to learn?
+Is there anything you'd like to learn in particular?
 Also, Portlanders, where do you take classes?
 DIY, dance, cooking?
 I'm always looking for more fun stuff to do/learn!
 Tell me everything here in the comment section, don't be shy!